goramartin/master-thesis/docs/papers/index.md

    - To adapt Intrawiki links to the WikiData KB, we use the existing links between Wikipedia and WikiData entities to gather all the entity aliases and number of time each alias is used in Wikipedia for the entity
    - code is missing only the data are present
 4. [Scalable Zero-shot Entity Linking with Dense Entity Retrieval](https://aclanthology.org/2020.emnlp-main.519/)
-   - for wikipedia only BLINK
+   - for wikipedia only BLINK facebook
 5. [NECKAr: A Named Entity Classifier for Wikidata](https://link.springer.com/chapter/10.1007/978-3-319-73706-5_10)
    -  In this paper they present the tool NECKAr, which assigns Wikidata entities to the three main classes of named entities.
 6. [Autoregressive Entity Retrieval](https://openreview.net/forum?id=5k8F6UU39V)
-   - genre
+   - genre from facebook
    - only for disambiguation phase

 # Keyword search over Knowledge graphs